What’s New in Flooring?

 Reclaimed wood is becoming more prevalent for interior floors, as well, and is another way to include an added element of sustainability to your home.
 It can come with a hefty price tag.
 However, some engineered woods are now being made with reclaimed wood at a more affordable price point.

 Wilkerson used Shaw’s “Epic” hardwood line as an example.
 At its core are ground-up reclaimed wood chips, with wood veneers on top and bottom.
-“It uses 100 percent of the tree, as well as 50 percent less forested wood,” he said.
+“Epic products use approximately 50 percent less newly harvested wood in the manufacturing process due to the recycled content used in the inner layer,” he said.

 Two niche areas of hardwood materials are bamboo and cork, both of which are renewable resources.
 In particular, bamboo, which is technically a grass, grows very quickly, contributing to its recognition as a “green” product.